 “We are now in the process of selling two of those properties,” Dina said.

 Several prospective buyers asked Dina what they should do with the buildings or what kind of business their town could support.
-They aren’t a wealthy community, and have only a modest amount of tourism.
-What businesses could survive when Walmart is just down the road, and that’s what most people can afford?
+Dina asked me for some ideas.

-The best place to look for opportunities is in your retail leakage or gap statistics.
+The best place to look for new business opportunities is in your retail leakage or gap statistics.